noloader/cryptopp-android-mk/README.md

 1. Android NDK
 2. Android SDK
-3. ANDROID_NDK_ROOT envar set
+3. `ANDROID_NDK_ROOT` envar set
-4. ANDROID_SDK_ROOT envar set
+4. `ANDROID_SDK_ROOT` envar sets

-`ANDROID_NDK_ROOT` and `ANDROID_SDK_ROOT` are NDK and SDK variables used by the tools.
+`ANDROID_NDK_ROOT` and `ANDROID_SDK_ROOT` are NDK and SDK environmental variables used by the Android tools.
 They should be set whenever you use Android's command line tools.
-The project does not use environmental variables used by Eclipse or Android Studio.
-Also see http://groups.google.com/group/android-ndk/browse_thread/thread/a998e139aca71d77 .
+The project does not use environmental variables from Eclipse or Android Studiom like `ANDROID_HOME` or `ANDROID_SDK_HOME`.
+Also see [Recommended NDK Directory?](http://groups.google.com/group/android-ndk/browse_thread/thread/a998e139aca71d77) on the Android NDK mailing list.

 # Integration
 The Android build files require an unusal filesystem layout.
 Your Crypto++ source files will be located in a folder like `<project root>/cryptopp-7.1`. `Android.mk` and `Application.mk` will be located in a folder like `<project root>/jni`.
 You must set `CRYPTOPP_ROOT` in `Android.mk` to a value like `../cryptopp-7.1/`.
 The trailing slash is important because is uses GNU Make's `addprefix` which is a simple concatenation.